xX0V3RL0RDXx/Smart-Humidifier-Bulbulator/README.md

-# Bulbulator – Smart Voice-Assisted Humidifier 💧🗣️
+# Bulbulator – Smart Humidifier 💧

 The **Bulbulator** is a DIY smart air humidifier that automatically maintains a desired humidity level in your room.
 It uses a DHT11 sensor, two-button control, a 16x2 LCD display.